rchipka/node-osmosis/Readme.md

 Please consider a donation if you depend on web scraping and Osmosis makes your job a bit easier.
 Your contribution allows me to spend more time making this the best web scraper for Node.

-### Donation offers:

- - $25 - A custom Osmosis scraper to extract the data you need efficiently and in as few lines of code as possible.
- - $25/month - Become a sponsor.
-Your company will be listed on this page.
-Priority support and bug fixes.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?item_name=node-osmosis&cmd=_donations&business=NAXMWBMWKUWUU)